 Portfolio Investment is the science and art of building a combination of assets to achieve a required rate of return over a period of time.
-It entails buying and selling of securities such as stocks, bonds, ETFs, real estate, bullion, cryptocurrencies (which are also now an asset class).
+It entails buying and selling securities such as stocks, bonds, ETFs, real estate, bullion, and cryptocurrencies (which are also now an asset class).

 Defining Portfolio Investment